You will measure the performance of two different programs each on two

 goto loop;This is what gets translated by the C compiler into a jump to a label.
 We want to change this to the C equivalent of jumping to an address specified by a register, which is using goto with the target pointed to by a variable.
 This can't be done in standard C, but can using a non-standard extension to C that the gcc compiler provides.
 To learn about this non-standard extension, you'll need to look at the gcc documentation.
 You can do this by giving the command

 info gccin a terminal window.
 Now go to the menu item "C Extensions" and from there to "Labels as Values."
 This should have the information you need.
+If you have trouble understanding it, be sure to ask.
 Be sure you initialize your pointer variable once before entering the loop, rather than setting it each time through the loop.
 Be sure to ask for help if you need it, either with operating the info program or with understanding how to modify the C program.

 You can compile and run the new version of the program as above.
 You